 This involves getting the floor ready to be refinished and will consist of things like repairing damaged areas, cleaning it thoroughly, and then ensuring that the surface is completely dry and free of any particles before proceeding.

-This is where you actually grind the material using a sanding machine, in order to take the hardwood floors surface down below the level where any blemishes or treatments have penetrated.
+This is where you grind the material using a sanding machine to take the hardwood floors surface down below the level where any blemishes or treatments have penetrated.

 Once the floor has been sanded down, it will be like brand new, untreated material.
-At this point, various stain, or color treatments can be applied in order to decorate its surface.
+At this point, various stain, or color treatments can be applied to decorate its surface.

 When the surface of the floor is sanded away, it loses any protective coatings which may have been placed in the past.
 This leaves the floor vulnerable to stains and water penetration.
-In order to protect it, one or more finishing coats need to be applied, creating an invisible layer of protection over the hardwood.
+To protect it, one or more finishing coats need to be applied, creating an invisible layer of protection over the hardwood.